kirbysayshi/kirbysayshi.github.com/_posts/2012-06-26-portal-experiments-impactjs.md

 ---

-UPDATE 06-29-2012: The demo now shows the what you can "see" through the portals in a limited way!
+> UPDATE 06-29-2012: The demo now shows the what you can "see" through the portals in a limited way!
+> UPDATE 06-30-2012: A bit of slowmo as you approach and exit the portals.
+There is a slight visual glitch, but it's definitely pretty close to what I was looking for.

 [ImpactJS][] is a great game engine.
 I'm still working on this, but wanted to share some basic portal-like teleportation using ImpactJS.